sutta » an » an8 » Aṅguttara Nikāya 8.39

 surāmerayamajjapamādaṭṭhānaṁ pahāya surāmerayamajjapamādaṭṭhānā paṭivirato hoti.

-Furthermore, a noble disciple gives up alcoholic drinks that cause negligence.
+Furthermore, a noble disciple gives up beer, wine, and liquor intoxicants.

 Surāmerayamajjapamādaṭṭhānā paṭivirato, bhikkhave, ariyasāvako aparimāṇānaṁ sattānaṁ abhayaṁ deti averaṁ deti abyābajjhaṁ deti.